-Evaristo Carriego was a poet of minor importance of the early 1900’s.
-His name became associated to the origins of tango through the work of Jorge Luis Borges who saw in him the inventor of a style of urban poetry which is at the root of tango.
-Though Carriego was never a famous author nor a man of tango, his name today has a tremendous power to evoke the spirit of the city, the mythical neighborhoods of Buenos Aires and the essence of tango itself.
+Evaristo Carriego was an obscure young poet of the early 1900’s.
+His name became associated to the origins of tango through the work of Jorge Luis Borges who saw in him the creator of the urban style of poetry now associated to tango.
+Though Carriego was never an acclaimed writer nor a man of tango, he became legend and his name gained the power to evoke the spirit of the city, the old neighborhood and the mysterious root and essence tango itself.

 Evaristo Francisco Estanislao Carriego was born in the province of Entre Rios in 1883.
-When he was four-years-old his family moved to Buenos Aires, to the house on Honduras street where Evaristo grew up and lived until his death in 1912.
+His family moved to Buenos Aires when he was only four-years-old.
+The Evaristo Carriego house on Honduras street is where Evaristo grew up and lived until his death in 1912.

-Little is know about his life besides what Borges wrote about him.
-Borges knew Carriego personally in his youth as a neighbor and a friend of the family.
-His father used to hang out with the poet and Borges was strongly impressed by his presence and deeply touched by his depictions of the Buenos Aires he knew if his childhood.
+Little is know about the life of Evaristo Carriego besides what Jorges Luis Borges wrote about him.
+Borges knew Carriego personally as a neighbor and a friend of his father.
+He remember being strongly impressed by the presence of the poet and was deeply touched by his depictions of the Buenos Aires he knew in his childhood.

-Other tributes to this mythical character of tango history include a piece by Astor Piazzolla entitled “Milonga Carrieguera” and a tango by Eduardo Ravira, “A Evaristo Carriego”, recorded by Pugliese in 1969.
-There is a street in Palermo named after him. π
+Other important tributes to the poet include a piece by Astor Piazzolla entitled “Milonga Carrieguera” and a tango by Eduardo Ravira, “A Evaristo Carriego”, recorded by Pugliese in 1969.
+There is a street in Palermo named after him.

 Borges, Jorge Luis.
 Evaristo Carriego.
 Buenos Aires.
 Emece, 1989.
 Print.